2017: the year of digital resilience

 Digital Families '17

 October also saw our Digital Families 2017 conference.
 The specific focus of the day was digital resilience and we were delighted with the feedback about our expert speakers.
 This year’s conference marked our first joint conference with CEOP, celebrating Parent Info - our free digital parenting news feed with expert information to help parents keep young people safer online.
 There's a full round up of the day here.
-Don't worry if you missed it, we’ve already started planning Digital Families 2018 and early bird tickets are available now!
+Don't worry if you missed it, we’ve already started planning Digital Families 2018 and tickets are available now!

 Parent Zone in Scotland